kevholditch/vigilant/README.md

 # Vigilant

-A K9s-like terminal UI application built with Go.
+A hobby project to build a modern terminal UI for Kubernetes using AI-assisted development.

+## About

+Vigilant is an experimental terminal-based Kubernetes management tool built with Go and Bubble Tea.
+This project serves as a learning exercise in building intuitive terminal UIs and exploring AI-assisted development workflows.

 ## Features